-Two, a book isn't truly "good" in the industry until it sells.
+Two, a book isn't truly "good" by publishing house standards until (and unless) it sells.
 There are plenty of amazing books gathering dust on bookshelves because they didn't have a strong marketing effort behind them.
-There are also plenty of not-so-great books that just so happened to hit on an as-yet-unknown need (hello, 50 Shades of Grey) or have a strategic marketing approach that do unexpectedly well.
+There are also plenty of not-so-great books that just so happened to hit on an as-yet-unknown need (hello, 50 Shades of Grey) or have a strategic marketing approach and do unexpectedly well.

 This can be both a blessing and a curse.
-It's a blessing for the obvious reasons: first-time authors don't know this industry, so having someone who does know it take the reins from start to finish is wonderfully comforting.
+It's a blessing for obvious reasons: first-time authors don't know this industry, so having someone who does know it hold the reins from start to finish is comforting.

 It's a curse for the reasons mentioned in the Control Over Product section below.

-To clarify, the renowned advance is, in most cases, a myth.
-The days of securing a 5-figure (or higher) advance, especially for a first-time author, are long over.
-If you have an extremely large (and engaged) platform, it's more likely that you'll be able to negotiate a larger than normal first-time author advance.
-But honestly, if you're in this position, you may want to look at other publishing options (see the Profit discussion in the cons section below).
+The coveted all-expenses-covering book advance no longer exists (in most cases).
+The days of securing a multi-5-figure (or higher) advance, especially for a first-time author, are over.
+If you have an extremely large (and engaged) platform, it's more likely that you'll be able to negotiate a larger than normal first-time advance.
+But honestly, if you're in this position, you may want to look at other publishing options first (see the Profit discussion in the cons section below).

 THE REALITY OF THE ADVANCE

-A typical advance for most first-time authors is between $2500 and $5000.
-It's paid out in 3 parts: at time of signing, when the manuscript is turned in, and at time of publication.
-This entire process can take 2-3 years).
+A typical advance for most first-time authors is between $2,500 and $10,000.
+It's paid out in 3 installments: at time of signing, when the manuscript is turned in or when all edits are complete, and at time of publication.
+This entire process can take 2-3 years.
 Also, 15% of that advance will go to your agent.

 Plus, remember that an advance is just that---an advance against earnings the publisher expects the book to generate.
 It is not a signing bonus!

 On a $2500 advance, you'll need to sell approximately 2500 books in order for the publisher to make back that initial investment.
-And if you think (any many people do) that the publisher will be paying for or doing the heavy lifting when it comes to the marketing necessary to sell those books, you'd be mistaken.
-They will very heavily (if not completely) rely on you to get the word out and generate sales.
+And if you think (any many people do) that the publisher will be paying for or doing the heavy lifting when it comes to the marketing necessary to sell those books, you're mistaken.
+The publisher will heavily (if not completely) rely on you to get the word out and generate sales.

-After all, consumers buy books from authors, not from publishers.
+After all, consumers buy books from authors and bookstores, not from publishers.

-That's precisely why the size of your platform is of great consequence when the house is considering purchasing the rights to your book; they want the best possible assurance that the book will sell well---and quickly.
+That's precisely why the size and engagement level of your platform is of great consequence when the publishing house is considering purchasing the rights to your book; they want the best possible assurance that the book will sell well---and quickly.

 TIMELINE TO PUBLICATION

-The time it can take between an agent agreeing to represent your book and your book actually launching can be as long as 3 years.
-Eighteen months is the minimum amount of time to expect, and that would be quite a rush job.
+The time it can take between an agent agreeing to represent your book and your book actually being available for sale can be as long as 3 years.
+Eighteen months is the minimum amount of time to expect, and even that would be quite a rush job.

-Most authors I speak with want their book to be released in a far shorter timeframe than that, either because the topic about which they are writing is timely or because the book somehow ties into or brings customers to their primary business.
+Most authors I speak with want their book to be released in a far shorter timeframe than that, either because the topic about which they are writing is timely or because the book somehow ties into their business or attracts customers.

 CONTROL OVER PRODUCT

-When you work with a traditional publisher, remember that said publisher intends to turn a profit from book sales.
+When you work with a traditional publisher, remember that the publisher intends to turn a profit from book sales.
 Therefore, their opinion on cover, style and tone (edits), and title/subtitle will rule.

 Before long, many authors (especially first-time authors) begin to feel like their book is no longer theirs; it quickly begins to feel like a bastardization of their creativity that another company is hoping they can turn a profit from.